-- (a) Life Insurance;

-- (b) Accidental Death and Dismemberment;

-- (c) Extended Health, including prescription drugs and out-of-province benefit coverage; the Employer shall provide access to a Direct Pay Card for services covered;

-- (d) Vision Care Benefits, deductible not applicable.
+- (a) Life Insurance; - (b) Accidental Death and Dismemberment; - (c) Extended Health, including prescription drugs and out-of-province benefit coverage; the Employer shall provide access to a Direct Pay Card for services covered; - (d) Vision Care Benefits, deductible not applicable.
 Maximum \$200 every 24 months if age 18 or older and every 12 months if age 17 or younger.
 Covers prescribed eyeglasses, contact lenses, laser eye corrective surgery, prescription sunglasses and prescription safety glasses.
-Annual eye examinations are covered separately up to the reasonable and customary fees.
-For a 30-day period, following ratification of the agreement, there will be a one-time opportunity for eligible employees to change their plan status.

-- (e) Dental Care Benefits; and

-- (f) Long-Term Disability Plan coverage.
+Annual eye examinations are covered separately up to the reasonable and customary fees. - (e) Dental Care Benefits; - (f) Long-Term Disability Plan coverage Qualification period of 35 hours per week and one year continued employment

-31.3 Benefit Entitlement
+29.3 Benefit Entitlement

-- (a) In order to be eligible for benefits under the collective agreement, employees must be compensated by the Employer for a minimum of 24 straight-time hours per week consistently during the six month period prior to joining the group benefit plan. - (b) Benefit eligibility may cease if an employee does not consistently work the required 24 hours per week minimum.
-Eligibility will be reviewed every six months and based on the previous six months average hours worked. - (c) Casual employees are not eligible for benefits.
+- (a) In order to be eligible for extended health benefits under the collective agreement, employees must be compensated by the Employer for a minimum of 24 straight-time hours per week consistently during the six-month period prior to joining the group benefit plan.
+In order to qualify for LTD, employees must work 35 hours per week after one year of continued employment. - (b) Benefit eligibility may cease if an employee does not consistently work the required 24 hours per week minimum.
+Eligibility will be reviewed every six months and based on the previous six months average hours worked.

-31.4 Benefits Continuation
+29.4 Benefits Continuation

-- (a) Benefits will cease on the first of the month following the commencement of unpaid leave from work, unless the employee opts to maintain benefits and pay all premiums. - (b) Benefits will continue to be provided by the Employer in the case of maternity and parental,, medical and other paid leaves but the employee will be required to pay their portion of the premiums by providing post-dated cheques.
-In the event the employee does not pay their portion of the premiums, the Employer will be under no obligation whatsoever to continue the benefits.

-(c) Benefits cease immediately upon termination or resignation of employment.
+- (a) Benefits will cease on the first of the month following the commencement of unpaid leave from work, unless the employee opts to maintain benefits and pay all premiums. - (b) Benefits will continue to be provided by the Employer in the case of maternity and parental, medical and other paid leaves but the employee will be required to pay their portion of the premiums by providing post-dated cheques.
+In the event the employee does not pay their portion of the premiums, the Employer will be under no obligation whatsoever to continue the benefits. - (c) Benefits cease immediately upon termination or resignation of employment.

-31.5 Employee and Family Assistance Program
+29.5 Employee and Family Assistance Program